life-itself/community/content/blog/2020/12/21/pragmatic-utopianism.md

   - pragmatic-utopianism
 authors:
   - theo-cox
+  - rufuspollock
 image: /assets/images/Blog-Feature-Images-9.jpg
 ---

 Life Itself's approach to social change is [labelled](https://lifeitself.org/2017/10/20/pragmatic-utopians/) ‘Pragmatic Utopianism’.
 It differs from most other organisations seeking to improve society.
 Here, we outline the core commitments of this approach and in future pieces we will refine and flesh it out in greater detail.
 Whilst still at an early stage, we hope this provides a solid enough foundation for discussion and critique.

-##### The Primacy of Being
+## The Primacy of Being

-“Being” here is shorthand for ways of being.
-Individual “being” is our psychological and cognitive habits and processes, and, more than that, our way of “being in the world”, the way we see the world, the way it “occurs” to us.
+"Being" here is shorthand for ways of being.
+Individual "being" is our psychological and cognitive habits and processes, and, more than that, our way of "being in the world", the way we see the world, the way it "occurs" to us.

-Collective being is “culture”: the habits of individual and collective thought in the group, the stated and unstated beliefs and values, the rituals and practices.
+Collective being is "culture": the habits of individual and collective thought in the group, the stated and unstated beliefs and values, the rituals and practices.
 These two forms of being of course inter-depend.

 A commitment to the primacy of being implies that being has priority over structure or technology.
 We, of course, acknowledge the importance of technology and institutions.
 However, in a context of material abundance it is a transformation of being -- at the macro cultural level as well as at the personal micro-level -- that will really make the difference: that will take us beyond the ceilings intrinsic to these other forms of collective development and into the realms of a truly utopian society (one that is radically weller and wiser than today).